Triansh/Mineral-data-collection/README.md

 # IRE Major Project

-### Collecting Domain specific data from wiki

-Main file is `corpus.py`.
-Ignore other `.py` files.
+## Overview

 ## Installation

-Ensure that you have python 3.6+ installed in your system.
-Run the following commands to activate the python environment.
+* Ensure that you have python 3.8+ installed in your system.
+* Clone/ Download the repository
+* Run the following commands to create and activate a python environment in the root folder.

 ```shell
 $ python -m venv venv